dpant/machine_leanring_in_gcp/Course5_Recommendation_Systems/README.md

 ![image](https://user-images.githubusercontent.com/1594001/151271002-6d8d1a16-6e93-4f57-8fae-e89b8b7a77fd.png)

-Look at rating  weekend is very high compare to weekday. (same users)
+Look at rating weekend ratings are very high compare to weekday ratings.(same users, same items)

 ![image](https://user-images.githubusercontent.com/1594001/151271090-640d5c0b-2459-4443-812b-aea20eee397b.png)

-It will aprear as item is merged with when to create multple split item data. its item-context pair.
+It will aprear as item is merged with context(when) to create multple split item data. its item-context pair.

 Use t test to determine what split maximize the t value.